areebimran2/EasyChef/README.md

 * Users can only view or search existing recipes if they're not logged in.
 * Once logged in, users have access to the following:
     - Creating new recipes.
-They can either start from scratch or use an existing recipe as the base.
+They can start from scratch or use an existing recipe as the base.
-    - Liking, favoriting, rating, and commenting on recipes.
+    - Liking, favouriting, rating, and commenting on recipes.
-    - Adding recipes to their shopping list for a comrepensive list of ingredients to be purchased.
+    - Adding recipes to their shopping list for a comprehensive list of ingredients to be purchased.
-    - Viewing their own recipes, favorited recipes, and recipes they have recently interacted with.
+    - Viewing their favourite recipes and recipes they have recently interacted with.
-    - Updating their personal profile.
+    - Updating their profile.